mikey-no/pydantic-sqlalchemy-experiments/README.md

 # Simple test Application to test using SQLAlchemy and Pydantic (database update)

-This application started here [pydantic-sqlalchemy](https://github.com/tiangolo/pydantic-sqlalchemy).
-I am not fully satisfied with the comments I have added to the test_update function.
-I wanted to provide clear information about what is going on.

 ## Purpose of this application is to:
 - Improve my understanding of SQLAlchemy and Pydantic
 - Help work out the details of database partial update